 - Take prompt corrective action when unsafe conditions, practices or equipment are reported or observed.

 - Encourage prompt reporting of health and safety concerns.

-- Promptly conduct a thorough investigation in all work-related injuries, illnesses and accidents, submit appropriate recommendations on all accident reports, as appropriate, and follow through to ensure corrective measures have been implemented.
+- Promptly conduct a thorough investigation in all work-related injuries, illnesses, accidents, and process safety incidents, submit appropriate recommendations on all accident reports, as appropriate, and follow through to ensure corrective measures have been implemented.

 - Coordinate or conduct inspections to maintain safe and healthful conditions, and address any deficiencies that are identified.